SkidBounce/SkidBounce-Old/README.md

 1. Clone the repository using `git clone https://github.com/ManInMyVan/SkidBounce/`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands:
-    - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
+    - For IntelliJ: `gradlew setupDevWorkspace idea genIntellijRuns build`
-    - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
+    - For Eclipse: `gradlew setupDevWorkspace eclipse build`
 4. Open the folder as a Gradle project in your IDE.
 5. Select either the Forge or Vanilla run configuration.